OPPO VOOC, SuperVOOC (SVOOC). OnePlus DASH/WARP charge. Realme SuperDart/UltraDart Charge

 -

-Realme announced Supersonic fast charging technology with 320w charging speed, however it based not on SuperVOOC but on UFCS charging technology.
+Realme announced Supersonic fast charging technology with 320w charging speed, however, it is based not on SuperVOOC but on UFCS charging technology.

 -